pgexperts/accidentalDBA/README.md

 **Version 0.2**: Version used for OSCON 2013

 License
 =======

-The Accidental DBA tutorial is Copyright 2013-2014 PostgreSQL Experts Inc.
+The Accidental DBA tutorial is Copyright 2013-2015 PostgreSQL Experts Inc. and Josh Berkus.

 All slides, text, instructions and similar content in this tutorial are licensed [Creative Commons Attribution-ShareAlike 3.0]